php-dev-br/laravel-doc-pt-br/eloquent.md

 <a name="retrieving-single-models"></a>
 ## Retrieving Single Models / Aggregates

-Of course, in addition to retrieving all of the records for a given table, you may also retrieve single records using `find` or `first`.
+Of course, in addition to retrieving all of the records for a given table, you may also retrieve single records using `find` and `first`.
 Instead of returning a collection of models, these methods return a single model instance:

     // Retrieve a model by its primary key...
     $flight = App\Flight::find(1);